intuit/truffle-shuffle/README.md

     - add the percentages you want to the custom attributes of the CardViewGroup in the xml file
         - custom:dashboardCardHeightPercentage, custom:widthPercentage, custom:topSpacingPercentage, custom:bottomSpacingPercentage
 3. Add an xml layout (card_layout.xml) for the contents of your cards similar to app/src/main/res/layout/card_layout.xml
+    - If you would like to display a separate layout when no cards are selected, include it here as well
 4. Create a folder cardGallery with 2 files:
     - CardContent similar to app/src/main/kotlin/com/intuit/truffle/shuffle/cardGallery/CardContent.kt
         - This is your data object for the card contents